 Quality, not quantity, is key.
 If you list everything you have done at every job, you’ll end up with a long resume and show a lack of awareness as well.
 While every resume is unique, the most impactful ones follow a similar formula:

 Why is this important?
 Results rarely carry over from one context to the next.
 It is highly unlikely that you will need to tackle exactly the same problem at Tuck as you did previously in your career.
 Your behaviors are transferable skills that can indicate your impact at Tuck and in your professional life, and they help us calibrate across diverse backgrounds and experiences.
 By providing examples of your behavior, you show us how those impressive results were earned and that your strong performance can be replicated at Tuck and beyond.

 Beyond Your Professional Experience

+Use the Personal section to highlight leadership and/or involvement, achievement (e.g., pastimes that show a commitment to excellence), or a desire to drive change (community contributions, etc.).
 And if space allows for it, consider adding one or two lines in your personal section that are purely about your interests.
 This information helps us see more of you, the applicant, and is often used by our interviewers to start small-talk and get to know you better.
-Try to be specific when listing interests, so instead of saying that you enjoy “baking and reading”, consider writing “conquering sourdough bread baking and reading about Baroque composers.”
+Be specific when listing interests, so instead of saying that you enjoy “baking and reading," consider writing “mastering sourdough bread baking and reading about Baroque composers.”